sophyzhou/presentation4/Classes and Objects.md

 ```

 ##Objects Allocation and Initialization
 An object is created from a class.
 We declare objects of a class with exactly the same sort of declaration that we declare variables of basic types.
-We most often create instances of classes by calling **alloc**.
-This is a class method of NSObject, which means it is available to any class in the frameworks or in our own code.
-We simply send a message to the class, and we get back a new instance.
-Following statements declare an object of class Rectangle:
+We often create instances of classes by calling **alloc**.
+This is a class method of NSObject, and it is available to any class in the frameworks or in our own code.
+We simply send a message to the class, and then we get back a new instance.
+Following statements declare an object of class *Rectangle*:
 ```
 // Create rectangle1 object of type Rectangle Rectangle *rectangle1 = [Rectangle alloc];